Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 Step 3 — Retrieve and Enter the OTP Immediately

 Copy the one-time code as soon as it appears and complete the verification form.
 If the code seems late, request a single resend.
 After that, consider rotating to a different domain or address rather than triggering rate limits.
-For more on OTP behavior with disposable inboxes, review the guide on receiving verification codes with temp mail.

 Step 4 — Decide Whether to Keep or Discard the Address